Anshuman11o/Anshuman11o/README.md

       •I am pursuing my Bachelor's degree in Computer Science at Umass Amherst •I am interested in AI, Robotics and Software Development •AI Software Engineer intern at Commonwealth of Massachusetts
-      •SWE (AI & Data Analytics) intern at Embee Software over Summer'24
+      •AI & Data Analytics intern at Embee Software over Summer'24
-      •Looking for Fall'25 Co-op opportunities as a software engineer •Check out the projects I have worked on in my repositories
+      •Looking for summer'26 internship opportunities as a AI software engineer •Check out the projects I have worked on in my repositories

 ## Connect with me: